(1) General Description:

 ENER-WIN estimates the annual energy performance of buildings by reporting total annual energy consumption

-and the overall energy utilization factor (EUF), in terms of Mega Joules
+and the overall energy use index (EUI), in terms of Mega Joules

 (3) Identification of targets of opportunity for energy reductions:

 ENER-WIN facilitates the examination of building configurations and thermal properties which may help to reduce annual cost and conserve energy.
-It does this by providing percentage breakdowns for heating and cooling energy expenditures for a number of building components.
+It does this by providing percentage breakdowns for heating and cooling energy expenditures for a number of building components, like walls, windows, skylights, interior equipment, and lighting systems.

 (4) Estimation of the peak design loads: